Loon: Diet and feeding

 Loons find their prey by sight.
 They eat mainly fish, supplemented with amphibians, crustaceans and similar mid-sized aquatic fauna.
 Specifically, they have been noted to feed on crayfish, frogs, snails, salamanders and leeches.
 They prefer clear lakes because they can more easily see their prey through the water.
 The loon uses its pointy bill to stab or grasp prey.
 They eat vertebrate prey headfirst to facilitate swallowing, and swallow all their prey whole.

 To help digestion, loons swallow small pebbles from the bottoms of lakes.
-Similar to grit eaten by chickens, these gastroliths may assist the loon's gizzard in crushing the hard parts of the loon's food such as the exoskeletons of crustaceans and the bones of frogs and salamanders.
+Similar to grit eaten by chickens, these gastroliths may assist the loon's gizzard in crushing the hard parts of the loon's food, such as the exoskeletons of crustaceans and the bones of frogs and salamanders.
 The gastroliths may also be involved in stomach cleaning as an aid to regurgitation of indigestible food parts.

 Loons may inadvertently ingest small lead pellets, released by anglers and hunters, that will contribute to lead poisoning and the loon's eventual death.
-Jurisdictions that have banned the use of lead shot and sinkers include but are not limited to Maine, New Hampshire, Vermont, some areas of Massachusetts, Yellowstone National Park, Great Britain, Canada, Michigan, and Denmark.
+Jurisdictions that have banned the use of lead shot and sinkers include but are not limited to Maine, New Hampshire, Vermont, Michigan, some areas of Massachusetts, Yellowstone National Park, Canada, Great Britain, and Denmark.

 Reproduction

 Loons nest during the summer on freshwater lakes and/or large ponds.
 Smaller bodies of water (up to 0.5 km2) will usually only have one pair.
 Larger lakes may have more than one pair, with each pair occupying a bay or section of the lake.
 The red-throated loon, however, may nest colonially, several pairs close together, in small Arctic tarns and feed at sea or in larger lakes, ferrying the food in for the young.

-Loons mate on land, often on the future nest site, and build their nests close to the water, preferring sites that are completely surrounded by water such as islands or emergent vegetation.
-Loons use a variety of materials to build their nests including aquatic vegetation, pine needles, leaves, grass, moss and mud.
+Loons mate on land, often on the future nest site, and build their nests close to the water, preferring sites that are completely surrounded by water, such as islands or emergent vegetation.
+Loons use a variety of materials to build their nests, including aquatic vegetation, pine needles, leaves, grass, moss and mud.
 Sometimes, nest material is almost lacking.
-Both male and female build the nest and incubate jointly for 28 days.
+Both males and females build the nest and incubate jointly for 28 days.
 If the eggs are lost, the pair may re-nest, usually in a different location.
 Since the nest is very close to the water, rising water may induce the birds to slowly move the nest upwards, over a metre.

 Despite the roughly equal participation of the sexes in nest building and incubation, analysis has shown clearly that males alone select the location of the nest.
 This pattern has the important consequence that male loons, but not females, establish significant site-familiarity with their territories that allows them to produce more chicks there over time.
 Sex-biased site-familiarity might explain, in part, why resident males fight so hard to defend their territories.